 How to Rise Up in a World of Daft Bedroom Producers

-Well, to put it bluntly, there are a lot of stupid people running home studios.
-Those people give everyone else a bad name.
+To put things bluntly, there are a lot of stupid people running home studios, and those people give the rest of us a bad name.
 This is also why the term “bedroom producer” is generally meant to be a derogatory term, when it really shouldn’t be.

 It all boils down to your reputation.